brentp/slivar/README.md

 More detail on groups is provided [here](https://github.com/brentp/slivar/wiki/groups-in-slivar)

-### Gnotate
+### Gnotate (annotation and filtering)

+The `gnotate` sub-command allows filtering and/or annotating.
-More extensive documentation and justification for `gnotate` are [here](https://github.com/brentp/slivar/wiki/gnotate)
+More extensive documentation and justification for annotating with `gnotate` are [here](https://github.com/brentp/slivar/wiki/gnotate)

-This uses a compressed, reduced representation of a single value pulled from a (population VCF) along with a boolean that indicates a non-pass filter.
+`gnotate` uses a compressed, reduced representation of a single value pulled from a (population VCF) along with a boolean that indicates a non-pass filter.
 This can, for example, reduce the 600+ GB of data for the **whole genome and exome** from gnomad to a 1.5GB file distributed [here](https://s3.amazonaws.com/gemini-annotations/gnomad-2.1.zip).
 The zip file encodes the popmax_AF (whichever is higher between whole genome and exome) and the presence of FILTER for every variant in gnomad.
 It can annotate at faster than 10K variants per second.

 ```
-slivar gnotate --vcf $input_vcf -o $output_bcf --threads 3 -g encoded.zip
+slivar gnotate --vcf $input_vcf -o $output_bcf --threads 3 --gnotate encoded.zip
 ```

 Users can make their own `gnotate` files like: